PolyakGG/christmas-shop/crosscheck.md

 CTA section on Home page: +6
 Gifts section on Gifts page: +6
 <footer> on each page: +6
+Total = 0
 3. CSS Requirements: +10
 For positioning gifts in Best Gifts section on Home page and gifts in Gifts section on Gifts page used Flexbox or Grid Layout: +4
-When scaling the browser page (<100%) or increasing the page width (>1440px), the layout of both pages is centered rather than shifted to the side and not stretched across the entire width: +4
+When scaling the browser page (<100%) or increasing the page width (>1440px), the layout of both pages is centered rather than shifted to the side and not stretched across the entire width: +4 Done
-The empty spaces around the layout are filled with white color: +2
+The empty spaces around the layout are filled with white color: +2 done Total = 2 + 4 +4 = 10
 4. Interactivity: +36
-Navigation elements (except CONTACTS) lead to corresponding sections on Home page: +4 CONTACTS in navigation panel links to the <footer> on its own page: +2 Smooth scrolling with anchor links: +2
+Navigation elements (except CONTACTS) lead to corresponding sections on Home page: +4 CONTACTS in navigation panel links to the <footer> on its own page: +2 Smooth scrolling with anchor links: +2 Done
 When clicking on the GIFTS link in <header> and Explore Magical Gifts button in Hero and CTA sections on Home page, it navigates to the Gifts page: +2
-The GIFTS link in <header> on Gifts page is non-interactive and don't have a hover effects: +2 When clicking on the Logo in <header>, it navigates to the Home page: +2 The active ALL tab in Gifts section of Gifts page is non-interactive and don't have a hover effects: +2 Each Gift-card in the Gifts section of the Gifts page, Best Gifts section on Home page and cards in <footer> is interactive when hovering over any area of the card: +6
+The GIFTS link in <header> on Gifts page is non-interactive and don't have a hover effects: +2 When clicking on the Logo in <header>, it navigates to the Home page: +2 The active ALL tab in Gifts section of Gifts page is non-interactive and don't have a hover effects: +2 Each Gift-card in the Gifts section of the Gifts page, Best Gifts section on Home page and cards in <footer> is interactive when hovering over any area of the card: +6 Done
 In the <footer>, clicking on the card CALL US should initiate a phone call: +2 In the <footer>, clicking on the card WRITE US should open the mail client: +2 In the <footer>, clicking on the card MAGIC FOREST should open a new browser tab with Google Maps displaying any location of your choice: +2